xcube-dev/xcube-viewer/README.md

 ## Current Issues

 * No initial time selected
+* Must have means to select a time slice, currently we don't know where there is data
 * The legend and tooltip in time series chart should recognize Material UI theme

 ## Next